-Although desensitization therapies (that is, treatments designed to reduce sensitivity to allergens) have been around for several years, the Viaskin patch method takes a different path through the immune system, making it considerably more effective and safer for patients, Dr. Sussman says.
+Although desensitization therapies (that is, treatments designed to reduce sensitivity to allergens) have been around for several years, the Viaskin patch method takes a different path through the immune system, making it considerably safer for patients, Dr. Sussman says.

-“You don’t actually sensitize, you are getting a beneficial sensitization-like process.
+“You don’t sensitize, you are getting a beneficial desensitization or protective immune response.
 We don’t actually see peanut allergen in the bloodstream,” he explains.
-Rather, the peanut protein on the skin patch is absorbed and delivered to Langerhans cells, so-called “messenger cells” within the body’s immune system.
+Rather, the peanut protein on the skin patch is absorbed by condensation through intact skin and delivered to Langerhans cells, so-called “messenger cells” within the body’s immune system.
 This bypasses the adaptive or “learning” part of the immune system, and substantially reduces any chance of the therapy itself triggering an anaphylactic reaction.

 Participants in the various clinical studies, including Dr. Sussman’s research, were required to undergo a peanut allergy challenge at the beginning of the trial to assess their specific allergy threshold, and then repeat the challenge at the end of the trial to assess if their threshold had gone up.
 During the trial, patients had to wear the Viaskin Peanut patch 24 hours a day for a one-year period, and come in for tests to assess the levels of immune-globulin E and G proteins (markers of specific allergic and other immune system reactions) in the bloodstream on a periodic basis.